 Assess Your Dietary Restrictions

 My entire nutrition philosophy is centered around having no food rules, but, I'm also a dietitian and realize that there are instances where some people may need to avoid eating certain foods.
 Some of these include:

-Okay, so...
-You think you miiiiight have a food sensitivity or intolerance.. what do you do?
-I really, really would advise you to NOT take one of those oh-so popular at home food sensitivity tests.
+I know at home food sensitivity tests pop up in ads all over Facebook but I really, really would advise you to NOT take one.
 Why?
 Because there are no validated test to diagnose food sensitivities.

 How To Eat Intuitively With Dietary Restrictions